HariharasudhanRajaguru-DS/Project-1/README.md

 ### Data Wrangling
 >In the data set, there are several different cases where the booster did not land successfully.
 Sometimes a landing was attempted but failed due to an accident; for example, True Ocean means the mission outcome was successfully landed to a specific region of the ocean while False Ocean means the mission outcome was unsuccessfully landed to a specific region of the ocean.
 True RTLS means the mission outcome was successfully landed to a ground pad False RTLS means the mission outcome was  unsuccessfully landed to a ground pad.
 True ASDS means the mission outcome was successfully landed on a drone ship False ASDS means the mission outcome was unsuccessfully landed on a drone ship.
 We mainly convert those outcomes into Training Labels with 1 means the booster successfully landed 0 means it was unsuccessful.

+### Calculating the number of launches from each site
+>LEO: Low Earth orbit (LEO)is an Earth-centred orbit with an altitude of 2,000 km (1,200 mi) or less (approximately one-third of the radius of Earth),[1] or with at least 11.25 periods per day (an orbital period of 128 minutes or less) and an eccentricity less than 0.25.[2]
+Most of the manmade objects in outer space are in LEO.
+VLEO: Very Low Earth Orbits (VLEO) can be defined as the orbits with a mean altitude below 450 km.
+Operating in these orbits can provide a number of benefits to Earth observation spacecraft as the spacecraft operates closer to the observation.
+GTO A geosynchronous orbit is a high Earth orbit that allows satellites to match Earth's rotation.
+Located at 22,236 miles (35,786 kilometers) above Earth's equator, this position is a valuable spot for monitoring weather, communications and surveillance.
+Because the satellite orbits at the same speed that the Earth is turning, the satellite seems to stay in place over a single longitude, though it may drift north to south,” NASA wrote on its Earth Observatory website.
+SSO (or SO): It is a Sun-synchronous orbit also called a heliosynchronous orbit is a nearly polar orbit around a planet, in which the satellite passes over any given point of the planet's surface at the same local mean solar time.
+ES-L1 :At the Lagrange points the gravitational forces of the two large bodies cancel out in such a way that a small object placed in orbit there is in equilibrium relative to the center of mass of the large bodies.
+L1 is one such point between the sun and the earth.
+HEO: A highly elliptical orbit, is an elliptic orbit with high eccentricity, usually referring to one around Earth.
+ISS A modular space station (habitable artificial satellite) in low Earth orbit.
+It is a multinational collaborative project between five participating space agencies: NASA (United States), Roscosmos (Russia), JAXA (Japan), ESA (Europe), and CSA (Canada).
+MEO Geocentric orbits ranging in altitude from 2,000 km (1,200 mi) to just below geosynchronous orbit at 35,786 kilometers (22,236 mi).
+Also known as an intermediate circular orbit.
+These are "most commonly at 20,200 kilometers (12,600 mi), or 20,650 kilometers (12,830 mi), with an orbital period of 12 hours
+HEO Geocentric orbits above the altitude of geosynchronous orbit (35,786 km or 22,236 mi) \[9] GEO It is a circular geosynchronous orbit 35,786 kilometres (22,236 miles) above Earth's equator and following the direction of Earth's rotation
+PO It is one type of satellites in which a satellite passes above or nearly above both poles of the body being orbited (usually a planet such as the Earth

 ![](https://github.com/HariharasudhanRajaguru-DS/Hariharasudhan-Rajaguru/blob/main/images/Orbit_image.png)
 ### Performing data wrangling
 For Machine learning used one hot encoding and dropped irrelevant columns